-Virtual Business Development: How Disruptions Create New Opportunities for Generating Work
+Virtual Business Development: Disruptions Unleash Work Opportunities

 Before the global pandemic required companies to rethink critical aspects of their go-to-market strategies, a shift, driven by a combination of changing buying behaviors and evolving demographics, was already well underway.